Insensitivity of the Coulomb breakup of halo nuclei to spectroscopic factors: Formalism

 The effective core-neutron potential $V_{c\rm n}$ is non-central, as it explicitly depends on the core degrees of freedom $\xi$.
 As explained in Ref.~\cite{KC25b}, it is obtained by axially deforming the central $c$-n potential obtained within halo-effective field theory (Halo-EFT) at next-to-leading order \cite{CAP18}

 where the range of the interaction $\sigma$ is an unfitted parameter corresponding to the short-distance physics neglected in this approach.
 The low-energy constants (LECs) $V_{J^\pi}^{(0)}$ and $V_{J^\pi}^{(2)}$ are adjusted for each value of the total angular momentum $J$ and of the parity $\pi$ to known structure observables such as the binding energy and the ANC.
+Invariably, effective-range parameters can also be used to constrain these LECs \cite{AP13}.

 The non-central part of $V_{c\rm n}$, induced by the deformation of the core, translates into an angle dependence, which reads at first order